 Cloud computing has grown in popularity over the past several years and now controls a large portion of many of our current information systems across numerous domains of interest such as in national defense, bioinformatics, healthcare or energy industries.
 At an increasing rate, data in large enterprises is being sought after to perform advanced analytics to help solve problems for a multitude of users.
 However, many legacy computing systems are highly stovepiped and do not provide an adequate means for querying across an enterprise, even where cloud computing is being applied.
-Instead, multiple queries must be generated that only solve portions of the problem space to be analyzed.
+Instead, multiple gueries must be generated that only solve portions of the problem space to be analyzed.
 Semantics can help this problem by providing complex logical models (in the form of ontologies) that integrate data at the conceptual level.
 The graphs created provide a high level of inter-connectivity and provide a robust means to query advanced types of information.
 However, scalability has been a problem traditionally with these types of semantic systems because graph computing across hundreds to thousands of nodes and edges is difficult and often presents intractable computational problems.
 Cloud computing has helped solve the scalability problem through the use of vitualized machines, data indices, multi-node data threading, etc., but cloud computing in and of itself does not provide the type of complexity necessary for intelligent data integration.

 This seminar will show that these problems can be addressed by building layered formal ontologies within cloud-based computational frameworks to allow for advanced kinds of analytics to be performed over a variety of domains of interest.
-We will briefly examine the following interconnected research areas:
+We will examine the following areas in this seminar:

 - What are formal ontologies?
 How do they differ from basic data models?
-What is the role of metaphysics in designing them for large-scale applications? - What types of cloud computing environments currently exist?
-What is the difference between these types of architectures and which ones are most useful for what applications (utility cloud, data cloud, public cloud, private cloud, etc.). - What is the role of Reasoning in analytics?
-What is the difference between logic-based reasoning and mathematically-based analytics approaches?
-Can these 2 areas be synthesized into a common type of solution? - What are some "best practices" for the development and execution of formal ontologies in cloud systems?
+What is the role of metaphysics in designing them for large-scale applications?
+What are some examples of these currently being utilized? - Students will learn about upper ontology models and what to consider when building them - What types of cloud computing environments currently exist?
+What is the difference between these types of architectures and which ones are most useful for what applications.
+How is cloud computing different from grid computing or basic SOA architectures?

+- Students will learn about different cloud types (utility cloud, data cloud, public cloud, private cloud, etc.) as well as types of components in cloud computing SAAS, PAAS & IAAS). - What is the role of Reasoning in semantic systems?
+How can semantics be used for analytics?
+What is the difference between logic-based reasoning and mathematicallybased analytics approaches?
+Can these 2 areas be synthesized into a common type of solution?
+I will provide some current research results on this topic. - Students will be introduced to logical reasoning (Sentential Logic (Aristotelean Square of Opposition), Symbolic Logic, Description Logic, First Order Logic) and statistical reasoning (Baysian, etc.) and demonstrations on how these can be used together. - What are the challenges with graphs particularly in terms of graph-matching and graph heuristics?
+What is the difference between graph matching using logic and graph matching using methematics?
+How do we treat "fuzzy" or inexact matches - Students will learn some principles of graph theory, graph matching, graph association and the problems in understanding entities when merging graphs of different types. - What are some "best practices" for the development and execution of formal ontologies in cloud systems?
 Where have there been successes and failures?
+What are some of the hurdles to overcome?
+Who are the team members and areas of expertise needed? - Students will learn some methods for implementing semantics in various application domains and will learn certain pitfalls to avoid.